This Winter’s featured ingredient is Wheat, which we will be using to make delicious hand-pulled New Year’s Biangbiang Noodles.

 Wheat is a grain high in the protein gluten.
 Gluten gives elasticity to dough, helping it rise, keep its shape and giving the final product a chewy texture.
 When making noodles, gluten helps the dough stretch into long strands instead of breaking.
 An estimated 0.5-1% of people in the US have celiac disease an abnormal immune response to gluten.
 3

-At noodle shops, customers customize their bowl of noodles to taste with toppings, often on the table: soy sauce, vinegars, chili sauce, peanuts, eggs, cilantro, mint, pickled vegetables, and bean sprouts.
+At noodle shops, customers customize their bowl of noodles to taste with toppings, often on the table: soy sauce, vinegars, chili sauce, peanuts, cilantro, mint, pickled vegetables, and bean sprouts.